rsese/rsese.github.com/README.markdown

-# Jekyll Quickstart
+# rsese.github.com

-## Description

-Starter code for getting up and running with Jekyll.
-Gives an example of the layout and files you'll need to start writing and publish a blog using git and GitHub.
+Thanks [Jekyll](https://github.com/mojombo/jekyll) - this is the source for my site.

-## References and Further Reading
+# RTFM and Further Reading

 Jekyll's project home page: